BlockchainCommons/Learning-FROST-from-the-Command-Line/04_1_Installing_Bitcoin_Tools.md

 sign a FROST transaction!

-To start with, there's no way to extract a signature hash from a transaction in a format suitable for FROST signing.
+To start with, there's no way to extract a signature hash from a transaction so that it can be signed by the ZF FROST tools.
 The `sighash-helper` tool is a simple Rust program that does so.
+You'll quickly create it by hand.

 First, create a Rust project:
 ```